 13. LinkedIn best practices.

 Keep it professional; this is not the place for memes and GIFs; that's for Twitter.
 Share informative industry news.
-Be sure to update job listings on your company's LinkedIn page and keep your company's About section current.
+Be sure to update job listings on your LinkedIn Company page and keep your company's About section current.

 14. Be sincere and graceful.